How to Stop Impulse Buying: 12 Ways to Quit Mindless Shopping

 While you’re waiting, take inventory of what you already have.

 You know that coffee mug with the witty saying you just had to buy?
 It’ll end up in the kitchen cabinet along with a dozen similar ones you already own.
-Coffee is life, but when you can fill up an entire dishwasher with mugs alone, you gotta start saying “no” to more.
+Coffee is great, but when you can fill up an entire dishwasher with mugs alone, you gotta start saying “no” to more.

 Taking stock of what you already own at home — whether it’s clothes, shoes, books or dishware — can help you put things in the right perspective when something attractive catches your eye while shopping.